How we can help

 Receiver in canal: small device, big sound

-RIC stands for receiver in canal.
-Also referred to as receiver in ear (RIE) or receiver in the ear (RITE), RIC hearing aids use an open-fit design and have a thin wire to place the receiver directly in the ear canal, making them smaller and more discreet than behind-the-ear models.
+RIC hearing aids use an open-fit design with a thin wire that places the receiver directly in the ear canal.
+This makes them smaller, more discreet, and often more comfortable than traditional behind-the-ear styles.

-With world-class technology and a slim, stylish fit, it's time to find a hearing aid that adapts to your needs.
-Regardless of your surroundings, RIC features will give you a better sound and help you focus on what matters most.
+With a wide range of hearing support, RIC hearing aids world-class technology and a slim, stylish fit, it's time to find a hearing aid that adapts to your needs.
+If you’re comparing RIC and BTE hearing aids, RIC features will give you a better sound and help you focus on what matters most.

 Best RIC Hearing Aids

 Imagine a sound so clear you forget you're even wearing a hearing aid.
-With the PureSound experience, you don't have to.
+With Widex Allure receiver-in-canal (RIC) hearing aids, you don't have to.
 No matter the sound, it's time to hear it like it is.

 Pros & Cons of RIC Hearing Aids